 I talk a lot about UCS’s reps.
 I love our reps.
-Each one of our account executives has their own experience with over 1000 funded small business owners, and have been through all the good, bad, and ugly.
+Each of our account executives has their own experience with over 1000 funded small business owners and has been through all the good, bad, and ugly.
 They’re not recent college grads following a script.
-They’re individually responsible for a high volume of funding, facilitating up to six or seven figures in small business loans each month.
+They’re individually responsible for a high funding volume, facilitating up to six or seven figures in small business loans each month.

-Their educational background and UCS training make sure they’re proficient in all aspects of the deal flow, not just closing the sale.
+Their educational background and UCS training ensure they’re proficient in all aspects of the deal flow, not just closing the sale.
 They understand the ins and outs of risk assessment and financing, as well as servicing.
 That’s why they’re so productive.
 Every top sports league is filled with the most skilled athletes in the sport, but only a few are genuine Hall of Famers.
 Our reps are Hall of Famers.

-This is how each rep is able to dig into a small business’s financial statements and operations to provide valuable guidance.
+This is how each rep can dig into a small business’s financial statements and operations to provide valuable guidance.
 Each of our small business owners has their own dedicated account rep. Our online interface is there to facilitate our workflows and processes.
 That keeps transaction costs down for everyone.
-But nothing replaces real human-to-human contact.
-A real person to talk to, who knows your business and your financial needs.
+But nothing replaces real human-to-human contact—a real person to talk to, who knows your business and your financial needs.
 At UCS, the same rep stays with small business owner each step of the way.